gorodulin/alias_callable/README.md

 AliasCallable.enable_backtrace_filtering
 ```

-Filtering backtraces is generally not recommended, but it can be helpful in some cases.
+Filtering backtraces is generally not recommended, but it can be helpful if you know what you're doing.

-### Class and Instance Methods

-`alias_callable` works with both instance and class methods, automatically detecting the appropriate context.

 ## Requirements